-Anyone who’s visited Hoanib Valley Camp in Namibia will be familiar with the faces of the extraordinary desert-adapted giraffes that we’re working alongside the Giraffe Conservation Foundation (GCF) to save, but another face that former guests will almost certainly recognise is that of Mwezi Bupilo.
+Anyone who’s visited Hoanib Valley Camp in Namibia will be familiar with the faces of the extraordinary desert-adapted giraffes that we’re working alongside the Giraffe Conservation Foundation (GCF) to save, but another face that former guests will almost certainly recognize is that of Mwezi Bupilo.

 Mwezi, a guide at the camp as well as a GCF researcher, originally hails from a small village in the Caprivi between Nkasa Rupara and Mudumu.
 The love of animals that Mwezi happily shares with his guests is one that he’s had since he was a small boy.
 In fact, his uncle would teach him about flora and fauna as they were herding livestock together.

-Upon finishing school, the young Namibian spent three years working for the Minstry of Education, teaching adults rudimentary writing and mathematics.
+Upon finishing school, the young Namibian spent three years working for the Ministry of Education, teaching adults rudimentary writing and mathematics.
 It was 12 years ago though that he began guiding, initially as a volunteer in the village where he would learn from the local guides who visited the area.
 He cemented his knowledge with further guide training through FGASA (Field Guides Association of Southern Africa) and NUST (Namibia University of Science and Technology).
 Four years later Mwezi left Caprivi to guide in Damaraland and Hoanib for eight years, before moving on to Hoanib Valley Camp.

 Guests at Hoanib Valley Camp have the opportunity to assist Mwezi in his research and in the ongoing conservation of giraffes in the area.
 When giraffes are spotted out on game drives, guests are able to help the GCF team collect data.
 This involves photographs being taken of each animal, on both sides when possible, to enable the team to identify them.
-Each giraffe has its own unique coat pattern in much the same way that we have our own fingerprints, so they can be easily recognised once photos have been taken.
+Each giraffe has its own unique coat pattern in much the same way that we have our own fingerprints, so they can be easily recognized once photos have been taken.
 The GPS coordinates are recorded for each sighting along with the age, gender and the number in the herd.
-This data contributes to the ongoing data set that was started by Dr Fennessy.
+This data contributes to the ongoing data set that was started by Dr. Fennessy.
 After the drive, guests will be able to assist their guide in identifying the giraffes they saw.
-This is a part of the job that Mwezi particularly enjoys, along with teaching guests about the plight of giraffes in the wild and explaining about the special adaptations of the Angolan desert dwelling giraffes.
+This is a part of the job that Mwezi particularly enjoys, along with teaching guests about the plight of giraffes in the wild and explaining about the special adaptations of the Angolan desert-dwelling giraffes.
 Many of the guests who visit have no idea of quite how difficult life is for these giraffes and the other animals in the Hoanib until they see the harsh environment for themselves.
-According to Mwezi most guests are surprised to learn that giraffe numbers are so low and that the species is in trouble.
+According to Mwezi, most guests are surprised to learn that giraffe numbers are so low and that the species is in trouble.